ywamsendai/ywamsendai-wiki/docs/ywam/join.md

 If you feel you may be called to Japan, and if you are willing to drop everything and follow the leading of Holy Spirit to love the Japanese, then we would love to have you join our team!

-As a team member at YWAM Sendai, you will become an integral part of a pioneering missional community where your giftings and personality will shape our culture and influence how we reach the Japanese.
+As a team member at YWAM Sendai, you will become an integral part of a pioneering missional community where your gifting and personality will shape our culture and influence how we reach the Japanese.

 Please make sure to [read this page](commitments.md) for expectations and commitments of all our staff.